kralamoure/retroproto/README.md

 }
 ```

-Serializing structured data into a server packet:
+### Serializing structured data into a server packet

 ```go
 package main